nycdotnet/docker-cheat-sheet/README.md

 If your container is running in Kubernetes, the command is `<kubectlalias> exec [--namespace <namespaceName>] -it <pod_name> -- /bin/bash`

+If your container is part of a docker-compose file, you can instead run `docker compose exec <servicename> <command>`

 ## Docker compose

 Launch a docker-compose service in daemon mode (non-interactive)